 Meals on Wheels: Council on Aging provides more than 285,000 nutritionally balanced meals each year to home-bound seniors through this county-wide outreach program.
 For many, it’s their only meal for the day!

-With more than 100,000 seniors living in Sonoma County now and a projection of 140,000 by 2030, aging issues are especially relevant today.
-Please contact Cassandra Denson, Administrative Specialist at (707) 525-0143 X100 or email@example.com to schedule a presentation with Marrianne McBride at your soonest opportunity.
+With more than 125,000 seniors living in Sonoma County now and a projection of 160,000 by 2030, aging issues are especially relevant today.
+Please contact Cassandra Denson, Administrative Specialist at (707) 525-0143 X100 or email@example.com to schedule a presentation with Marrianne McBride or another member of our Speakers Bureau at your soonest opportunity.